BarraSantiago/NGTestProject/README.md

 A third-person action-adventure game built with Unity featuring player movement, inventory system, dialogue interactions, and consumable items with dynamic effects.

+I recommend trying the Item Editor window, which you can access through Unity’s Tools menu.
+It’s an excellent way for designers to comfortably create new items or modify existing ones.
+Also, make sure to try the inventory’s debug menu, you can use it to give yourself potions that affect the character’s speed, jump height, or size.
+It’s a great way to see how dynamic the character animations truly are.

 ## Controls

 - **WASD** - Move